-With class sizes that average fewer than seven students, we are able to provide a highly personalized education.
+With class sizes that average eight students, we are able to provide highly personalized education.
 Every one of our students has a seat at the front of the class; everyone is involved and everyone receives the full attention of the teacher.
 This encourages the full engagement of the entire class, each and every day.
 It also fosters a more participatory atmosphere where every student gets plenty of individual attention.

 Thanks to our small class sizes, we are able to teach the student, not just the curriculum.
 Teacher feedback on the students’ progress can go into more depth and is immediately applicable for that week.

 Here at Blyth Academy, we tailor the curriculum to the individual student, not the other way around.
 By taking into account each student’s learning style and extra-curricular responsibilities, we are able to customize a plan unique to the individual.

 Through Blyth Academy’s ability to customize learning to the individual, we are a popular educational solution for elite student-athletes.
 Our student body in 2013 includes competitive freestyle skiers, ballet dancers, figure skaters, equestrians, hockey players, and other elite student-athletes.
 To find out more about how Blyth Academy may be right for your elite student-athlete, click here.

 With twelve different campuses to choose from, there is a school for every student.
 From the urban Yorkville to the uptown Thornhill, every Blyth Academy campus exudes its own unique personality and style.

 Students are able to join Blyth Academy full-time at four standard entry points during the school year.
 However, transitions are simple to arrange any time when a switch is needed.
 Blyth Academy manages the paperwork, transcripts, and report cards.